asrobang1/team2-ethi-mental-state/README.md

   - Jupyter Notebook or Jupyter Lab

 ## How to Run
   1. Clone this repository to your local computer.
-If you would like to test the tool on your own dataset, ensure that the zip folder containing your Facebook data is in the same directory as the files in this repository.

 *P.S.*
   - *Check out this [link](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for tutorial on cloning repository*